timhowgego/Aquius/README.md

 *Tip:* To disabled the default logic without actually assigning any route as circular specify `"isCircular": [null]`.
 This gives the array a length greater than 0 (thus disables the default logic) without ever matching any valid "route_id" (which cannot be null).

+#### Overrides

+Configuration key `productOverride` allows colors to be applied to all links of the same product, where product is defined by `networkFilter.type` (above).
+The `productOverride` key's value is is an `Object` whose key names refer to GTFS codes (`agency_id` values for "agency", or `route_type` values for "mode"), and whose values consist of an `Object` of properties to override any (and missing) GTFS values.
+Currently only two keys are supported: "route_color" and "route_text_color", each value is a `string` containing a 6-character hexadecimal HTML-style color ([matching GTFS specification](https://developers.google.com/transit/gtfs/reference/#routestxt)).
+These allow colors to be added by product, for example to apply agency-specific colors to their respective operations.

+Configuration key `stopOverride` allows poorly geocoded stops to be given valid coordinates.
+The `stopOverride` key's value is is an `Object` whose keys are GTFS "stop_id" values.
+The value of each "stop_id" key is an `Object` containing override coordinates (WGS 84 floats) `x` and `y`.
+If GTFS to Aquius encounters invalid (or 0,0) coordinates it will automatically add these stops to `stopOverride` for manual editing.

 #### Network Filter

 Configuration key `networkFilter` defines groups of product IDs which the user can select to filter the results displayed.
 These filters are held in the network key of the [Data Structure](#data-structure). `networkFilter` is an `Object` consisting one or more keys: